 Cobb Pasta Salad is loaded with bacon, avocado, tomatoes, hard-boiled eggs, cheese, and homemade ranch dressing, perfect for summer picnics, potlucks, and BBQs!

-Who doesn’t love Cobb salad?
+Who doesn’t love Cobb salad (sometimes referred to as California Cobb Salad)?
 It’s one of those things that I frequently order at restaurant when I’m not in the mood for a heavy meal, but it’s also extremely easy to make at home.
 And sometimes — wild and crazy rebel that I am — I like to change up my favorite salads by turning them into pasta salads.

 While there are lots of opinions for what should go into a good Cobb salad (and hence, a good Cobb Pasta Salad), I’ll give you the formula for mine: